MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -IsAnyVersion

-Indicates whether you want to match any version of the product (upgrade code only).
-This is parameter is used for the Software condition.
+Use this parameter with the **SetConditionSoftware** parameter to match any version of the product.

 ```yaml
 Type: Boolean